stalyndc/thenewslog/next.md

      •  Form state management (draft saving)
      •  Keyboard shortcuts in admin

-   3. Component Library Alternative? – No, stick with Twig.
-Adding Vue/React is overkill for a curated news site.
-Twig + HTMX + Alpine is the sweet spot.

    4. Template Inheritance – You're already using it well (layout.twig).
 Continue this pattern.